-- School picture ID name badge must be worn when in uniform (this is a patient's right and a State law, and at a clinical site for the purpose of obtaining information or performing clinical). - If you lose your ID badge you must request another one with a payment of \$10.00.
+- BOCES provided identification badge must be worn when in uniform (this is a patient's right and a State law) and at a clinical site for the purpose of obtaining information or performing care. - If you lose your ID badge you must request another one with a payment of \$10.00.